nealsid/emacs-module-wrapper-template/README.md

 }

-emacs_value elisp_callable(emacs_env* env, ptrdiff_t nargs, emacs_value* args, void* data) {
+/* This is the function that actually gets called from Emacs */ emacs_value elisp_callable(emacs_env* env, ptrdiff_t nargs, emacs_value* args, void* data) {
   // Assert nargs contains 1 or 2
   // unpack an int from args with error handling